Security and privacy

 - Number of visits (triggered every time someone enters any Tella Web instance).

-- Number of File uploads (triggers every time someone uploads a file to any tellaweb instance).
+- Number of file uploads (triggered every time someone uploads a file to any Tella Web instance).

-- Number of Reports (triggers every time someone uploads a report to any tellaweb instance).
+- Number of Report uploads (triggers every time someone uploads a report to any Tella Web instance).

 For more information about the metrics we add to our apps, check out our release notes.